 Internships, Micro-Interships, Fellowships

 TCMA member cities may offer micro-internships which are project-based instead of hours-based.
 These opportunities are ideal for students that work or attend school remotely.
 They are also a great option for cities needing limited assistance rather than a full semester intern.
-Please check the TML Career Center for opportunities.
+Please check the TML Career Center or search below for opportunities.

 A guide has been made available, compliments of ICMA, for use by cities wanting to develop a successful internship program.
 The guide is available at ICMA Guidebook for Local Governments PDF.